biglocalnews/warn-scraper/docs/contributing.rst

     pipenv run python -m warn.cli --help

-    Usage: python -m warn.cli [OPTIONS] [STATES]...
+    Usage: python -m warn.cli [OPTIONS] [SCRAPERS]...

       Command-line interface for downloading WARN Act notices.

-      STATES -- a list of one or more state postal codes to scrape.
-Pass `all` to scrape all supported states.
+      SCRAPERS -- a list of one or more postal codes to scrape.
+Pass `all` to scrape all supported states and territories.

     Options:
       --data-dir PATH                 The Path were the results will be saved